Class 2 (Barn Owls) 2024 - 2025

 • Please have a bottle of water at school every day.
 This can be refilled as necessary.

-• Please bring a small school bag, reading book and reading record every day.
+• Please bring a small school bag, we have limited hanging space and large bags can cause difficulties.

 • Please return your homework book on or before Wednesday for marking.
 Homework will be sent out on a Friday.